saurabhpanjwani/UniversalHealthCare/README.md

 Closed Claims
 --------------

 All claims in "Claims Acknowledged" state are considered closed, and cannot be re-opened.
-Only the Audit flag may be set for a closed Claim, along with optional comments.
+Only the Audit and Fraud flags may be set for a closed Claim, along with optional comments.

 Claims Data Model